adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 300 $\pm$ 2| 6.32 $\pm$ 2.5|

 ![Q-Factor plot](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Q-Factor1.jpg)
-*This plot shows the relation between the optical cavity length and the Q-factor of the optical cavity.
+*Figure: This plot shows the relation between the optical cavity length and the Q-factor of the optical cavity.
 Theoretically, the Q-factor should increase proportionally to the optical cavity length, but here we see that the experimental Q-factors found are almost constant for varying optical cavity length.
 It should also be noted that the very first point for the Q-factor aligns very well to the expected value.
 We suggest that for the very small cavity length we were only able to get low order modes that isolate the laser and provide less variability in signal.*

 How long would a tuning fork need to ring out at 440Hz to have the same quality factor? $$\tau = \frac{Q}{2\pi\nu} = \frac{1.92\times10^7}{2\pi*440\ \mathrm{Hz}} = 1.93 \ \mathrm{Hours}$$
 Clearly, this is unreasonable.
 Typically tuning forks become imperceptibility loud in a matter of seconds, not hours.